Central European leaders condemn Navalny arrest in Moscow - Kafkadesk

 Russian authorities accuse him of breaking the terms of his parole for failing to meet his parole officer in December, while he was still recovering in Germany.
 The anti-corruption blogger and activist faces up to 3,5 years in jail – possibly more if other charges are brought against him as expected – and has been put into pre-trial detention.

-World leaders were quick to condemn the arrest.
+World leaders were quick to condemn the arrest of Navalny.

 In the Czech Republic, Prime Minister Andrej Babis tweeted that his arrest “simply reinforces the feeling of [the] last few years, that Russia is getting further away from the fellowship of democratic states.”